 Plaza Cinema, Stockport, Art Deco movie theater in Stockport, England

-Plaza Cinema is an Art Deco movie theater in Stockport with a double-height auditorium featuring Greek and Egyptian decorative elements.
-The interior walls are richly ornamented and the exterior is clad in glazed architectural terracotta.
+Plaza Cinema is an Art Deco movie theater in Stockport, England, built with a double-height auditorium decorated with Greek and Egyptian motifs.
+The exterior is clad in glazed architectural terracotta, and the interior walls carry a high level of ornamental detail throughout.

 The community of curious travelers